mrhunsaker/StudentGUI_java/REPORT-pages-db-methods.md

   - No DB persistence (static overview pane)

 Notes

 - All assessment pages that create assessment sessions call SessionJsonWriter.writeSessionJson(...) with a typed DTO (AssessmentPayload, NotesPayload, KeyboardingPayload, ContactPayload, etc.).
 - The SQL schema generator (SqlGenerate) creates the tables referenced above: Student, ProgressType, ProgressSession, AssessmentPart, AssessmentResult, KeyboardingResult, ContactLog, etc.

+Recent changes (applied in branch refactor/exception-cleanup)

+- Braille submitData array sizing
+  - The `Braille` page previously constructed fixed-size arrays when preparing the `codes` and `scores` to persist into the normalized schema.
+That could lead to a mismatch between stored columns and the plotted series.
+The code now allocates arrays using the actual `partCodes.length` so storage and plotting stay aligned.

+- Default student behavior
+  - Many pages now default to the first roster entry when constructed with a null or empty student name.
+The helper `com.studentgui.apphelpers.Helpers.defaultStudent()` returns the first entry in `json_Files/students.json` (or a sensible fallback) and is used by pages to avoid null student names on open.

+- Plot visualization updates (JLineGraph)
+  - Plotted points receive a small rendering jitter of ±0.10 so overlapping points are easier to identify visually.
+This jitter is applied at render time only and does not mutate persisted values.
+  - Background bands have been changed to the following numeric ranges: red = -0.25..0.5, orange = 0.5..1.5, orange = 1.5..2.5, yellow = 2.5..3.5,
+    green = 3.5..4.5.
+The Y-axis limits have been adjusted to -0.25..4.25.

+Verification & build notes

+- After applying these changes, run `mvn -DskipTests package` in the project root to compile the project and produce the shaded jar in `target/`.

 End of report.